 Property, plant and equipment are stated at cost less accumulated depreciation.
 Cost is inclusive of freight, duties, levies and any directly attributable cost of bringing the assets to their present working condition.
 When significant parts of property, plant and equipments are required to be replaced at intervals, the Company derecognises the replaced part, and recognises the new part with its own associated useful life and it is depreciated accordingly.
 Likewise, when a major inspection is performed, its cost is recognised in the carrying amount of the plant and equipment as a replacement if the recognisation criteria is satisfied.
 All other repair and maintenance costs are recognised in the statement of profit and loss as incurred.
 The present value of the expected cost for the decommissioning of the asset after its use is included in the cost of the respective asset if the recognition criteria for a provision are met.
-Capital wok-in-progress includes cost of property, plant and equipments under installation / development as at the balance sheet date.
-Property, plant and equipments are eliminated from financial statement, either on disposal or when retired from financial statement, either on disposal or retired from active use.
-Losses arising in the case of retirement of property, plant and equipments and gains or losses arising from disposal of property, plant and equipments are recognised in the statement of profit and loss in the year of occurrence.
-The assets' residual values, useful lives and methods of depreciation are reviewed at each financial year and adjusted prospectively, if appropriate.
+Capital wok-in-progress includes cost of property, plant and equipments are eliminated from financial statement, either on disposal or when retired from financial statement, either on disposal or when retired from financial statement, either on gains or losses arising from disposal of property, plant and equipments are recognised in the statement of profit and loss in the year of occurrence.
+The assets @esidual values, useful lives and methods of depreciation are reviewed at each financial year and adjusted prospectively, if appropriate.